middyjs/middy/website/docs/integrations/RDS.md

 ---
-title: Connecting to RDS securely
-sidebar_position: 4
+title: AWS Relational Database Service (RDS)
 ---

 First, you need to pass in a password.
 In order from most secure to least: `RDS.Signer`, `SecretsManager`, `SSM` using SecureString.